facebookresearch/faiss/README.md

 The optional GPU implementation provides what is likely (as of March 2017) the fastest exact and approximate (compressed-domain) nearest neighbor search implementation for high-dimensional vectors, fastest Lloyd's k-means, and fastest small k-selection algorithm known.
 [The implementation is detailed here](https://arxiv.org/abs/1702.08734).

+Faiss also supports Apple's Metal for GPU acceleration on Apple Silicon.
+See [the Metal backend documentation](doc/metal.md) for details.

 ## Full documentation of Faiss

 The following are entry points for documentation: